Carnival World, Book One, Chapters 49-51

 “A podcast film company from Earth contacted Patrick Conner and asked him to provide escort for their film crew.
 Since most of them are Latino, they were very insistent that Brother Anselm Cruze, who had celebrity status on earth, come along on the venture as an interpreter.
 Anselm, as you may know is a practicing pacifist, and his joining of St. Patrick’s guild, was contingent upon his ultimatum that he not be required to bear arms.
 Will that be a problem for you, Orlando?”

-“No, I have guided a few fishing trips where my clients did not bear arms.
+where my clients did not bear arms.
 As part of his or her contract we provided guide service and protection.”

 Zales continued, “Good.
 This venture will also require a specific and additional special non-disclosure agreement.
 Security at the sky dock will have the paperwork ready for you to sign just before boarding the blimp tomorrow morning.
 As a part of that agreement, any treasure found on this expedition is to be handled as follows: